umar777/curriculum/intermediate_html_css/intermediate_css_concepts/positioning.md

 1. [This](https://www.youtube.com/watch?v=jx5jmI0UlXU) video is fast-paced but provides a good visual representation of different positioning behaviors.
 Go ahead and watch it.
 2. [This MDN article](https://developer.mozilla.org/en-US/docs/Web/CSS/position) covers all of the conceptual details about positioning.
 3. [This CSS Tricks](https://css-tricks.com/absolute-relative-fixed-positioining-how-do-they-differ/) page should give you a different insight on the topic.
 You should read it as well.
+4. [This](https://www.youtube.com/watch?v=MxEtxo_AaZ4) video which explains CSS positioning in a very visually appealing manner and at the same time applies the concept to a real world project.
+Go ahead and watch it.
-4. Finally, [this article](https://www.kevinpowell.co/article/positition-fixed-vs-sticky/) discusses the difference between fixed and sticky positioning, it's a great read to understand the difference better.
+5. Finally, [this article](https://www.kevinpowell.co/article/positition-fixed-vs-sticky/) discusses the difference between fixed and sticky positioning, it's a great read to understand the difference better.
 </div>

 ### Knowledge Check